Vanilla Sky: Plot

-Dr. McCabe conducts several more interviews, which serve to help David to recall the name "Life Extension".
-Seeing a company with that name nearby, McCabe arranges to take David there under guard.
-Rebecca, a company representative, explains how Life Extension uses cryonic suspension to save those with terminal illnesses until a cure can be found, keeping them in a lucid dream state to otherwise exercise their mind.
-David realizes that he is in cryonic suspension and the world he inhabits is his own lucid dream, which has become a nightmare.
+McCabe conducts several more interviews, which serve to help David to recall the name "Life Extension".
+Seeing a company with that name on TV, McCabe arranges to take David there under guard.
+Rebecca Dearborn, a company representative, explains how Life Extension uses cryonic suspension to save those with terminal illnesses until a cure can be found, keeping them in a lucid dream state to otherwise exercise their mind.
+David realises that he is in cryonic suspension and that the world he inhabits is his lucid dream, which has become a nightmare.
 He escapes McCabe and the guards while calling for "tech support", and rushes for the building's lobby, which is suddenly empty.
 An elevator opens, revealing the strange man from the bar.
 As the elevator climbs to the top of an impossibly tall building, the man explains that he is Tech Support and that David has been in suspension for 150 years.

-Unable to face the twin traumas of the loss of his love, Sofia, and his facial injuries, he had opted for Life Extension to be woken when technology could repair his face, and left the publishing company in the hands of his father's associates.
-As part of the program, David had chosen to experience a lucid dream, in which his life would resume the morning after Sofia left him.
-However, a glitch in the software had caused other elements of his subconscious to distort his dream.
+Unable to face the twin traumas of the loss of his love, Sofia, and his facial injuries, he had opted for Life Extension, to be awakened when technology could repair his face, and left the publishing company in the hands of his father's associates, ultimately overdosing on medication and causing Brian to arrange a three-day memorial for him in his home.
+As part of the programme, David had chosen to experience a lucid dream, in which his life would resume the morning after Sofia left him; however, a glitch in the software had caused other elements of his subconscious to distort his dream.

-They emerge on the rooftop, high above the clouds.
-Tech Support tells David that while they have corrected the flaw, he now has a choice of either being returned to the dream or being restored to life, requiring a literal leap of faith off the roof that will wake him from his sleep.
+David and Tech Support emerge on the rooftop, high above the clouds.
+There, Tech Support tells David that although they have corrected the flaw, he now has a choice of either being returned to the dream or being restored to life, requiring a literal leap of faith off the roof that will wake him from his sleep.
 David chooses the latter, despite McCabe warning him against it.
 Before jumping, David envisions Brian and Sofia to say his goodbyes.
 He leaps from the edge of the building, and his life flashes before him.

-David snaps awake as a female voice invites him to open his eyes.
+A female voice invites him to open his eyes, and the movie ends with a shot of his eye opening.